nsauldev/AWSSolutionsArchitect/CertifiedSolutionsArchitect.md

 ## **Exam Tips**

 ### **EC2**
 * Remember pricing models
 * Spot instances
   * If terminated by Amazon, you will not be charged
   * If terminated by you, charged full hour
 * Remember types of instances - FIGHTDRMCPX
+* Instance store = Ephemeral storage
+* Instance store volumes cannot be stopped.
+If host failes the data is lost.
+* EBS volumes can be stopped
+* Both can be rebooted with no data loss
+* By default, root volume is deleted on instance termination
+  * EBS volumes can be kept if needed

+#### Elastic Load Balancer
+* 3 types of LBs
+* If you see Elastic Load Balancer = Classic Load Balancer
+* 504 error means gateway timed out
+* IPv4 end user, look for the X-Forwarded-For-Header

 ### **EBS**
 * SSD
 * Magnetic